 Ingredients

-- Avocado oil spray: I use it to spray the latkes prior to baking them.
-This oil has a high smoke point, which makes it appropriate for high-heat baking.
+- Avocado oil spray: I use it to spray the latkes before baking them.

-- Potatoes: I use either Yukon Gold or Russet potatoes.
-I prefer the flavor of Yukon Gold, but the high starch content of Russet potatoes helps make the latkes sturdier.
+- Potatoes: I use Yukon Gold or Russet potatoes.
+While I prefer the flavor of Yukon Gold, the high starch content of Russet potatoes helps make the latkes sturdier.

-- Onion: Make sure it's finely chopped.
-You don't want big pieces of onion in your potato pancakes.
+- Onion: It should be finely chopped.
+You don't want big pieces of onion in your latkes!

-- Coconut flour: Helps absorb any extra liquid and helps the pancakes set.
-You won't actually taste it - I use it because it's highly absorbent.
+- Coconut flour: Absorbs any extra liquid and helps the latkes set.
+You won't taste it.
+I use it because it's highly absorbent.
 If you don't need this recipe to be gluten-free, you can use 2 tablespoons of all-purpose flour instead.

 Instructions

 Note that the recipe calls for parchment paper.
-In the past I used foil, and while the latkes brown more uniformly when baked on foil, they also tend to stick to the foil.
+In the past, I used foil, and while the latkes brown more uniformly when baked on foil, they also tend to stick.

-If you opt for parchment paper, look for one that specifically says you can use it for high-heat baking.
-Another option is to use nonstick foil.
+If you choose parchment paper, look for one that says you can use it for high-heat baking.
+Another option is nonstick foil.

 It's not.
 It's true that after you grate the potatoes, they will quickly change their color and darken.
 Don't worry about it - this does not affect the taste or texture of the latkes.

-Yes, absolutely.
-I usually make these latkes an hour ahead of time, then keep them in a warm (150 degrees F) oven until it's time to serve them.
+Yes.
+I usually make them an hour ahead of time and keep them in a warm (170°F) oven until it's time to serve them.

 Yes.
-These spinach pancakes are very good.
-And if you can find yellow squash, these yellow squash fritters are another excellent alternative to potato pancakes.
+These spinach fritters are excellent.
+And if you can find yellow squash this time of year, these yellow squash fritters are another excellent alternative to potato pancakes.

 I usually arrange these latkes on a big platter and add a few small bowls with sour cream, applesauce, and - for a nontraditional topping - salsa.